-Term Explanation Supervisory capital (total capital) Supervisory capital consists of two tiers: Tier I capital, which includes Tier I shareholders' equity and additional Tier I capital.
-Tier II equity: As defined in Proper Banking Conduct Directive 202 "Measurement and capital adequacy supervisory capital".
-Subordinated notes Subordinated notes whose interest is subordinated to claims by other Bank creditors, except for other notes of the same type.
-Risk assets These consist of credit risk, operating risk and market risk, calculated using the standard approach as stated in Proper Banking Conduct Directives 201-211.
-Credit Valuation Adjustment risk (CVA) CVA is the component of the fair value of a derivative, which accounts for the credit risk of the counter-party to the transaction.
+CVA - Credit Valuation Adjustment - CVA is the component of the fair value of a derivative, which accounts for the credit risk of the counter-party to the transaction.
 CVA risk is the risk of loss due to mark-to-market with respect to expected counter-party risk for OTC derivatives.
 This means - loss due to impairment of fair value of derivatives, due to an increase in counter-party credit risk (such as: lower rating).
-Counter-party credit risk The risk that the other party to a transaction would be in default before final settlement of cash flows in the transaction.
-Loan to Value (LTV) ratio The ratio between the approved facility when extended and the asset value.